-Sight-read more quickly and accurately
+- sight-read more quickly and accurately

-Play your instrument with increased confidence.
+- play your instrument with increased confidence in an ensemble

 What level is the course and do I need any particular skills?

-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instructions and explanations in English.

 How will I be taught, and will there be any work outside the class?

-- Feedback from your tutor and peers
+- Explanation and feedback from your tutor